of the Professional Photographers of Los Angeles County

 Promotions of products or services are limited to active, paid Sponsors at all General Meetings and the Open House.

-E. Life Member
+G. Life Member

 All presidents elected for two consecutive full terms, in good standing of PPLAC, will be nominated for Life Member at the end of their second consecutive full term in office and must receive a three-fourths (3/4) vote of all members of the Board of Directors.
+May participate in DPC for same fee as General member.
+Life members receive the same benefits as a General Member Level.
+If Life members wish to receive Premium Member benefits, they need to pay the difference between the General and Premium levels of membership (annually).

-F. Board Members
+H. Board Members

 Annual dues for Board members (Officers: President, First and Second Vice Presidents, Secretary and Treasurer) will be $60.00.
 Annual dues for Directors, Chairs, and Co-Chairs will be $80.00.